Alberto Oliart

 Alberto Carlos Oliart Saussol (29 July 1928 – 13 February 2021) was a Spanish politician and executive.
 He was a government minister three times during the Spanish transition to democracy and chairman of Spanish Radio and Television Corporation between 2009 and 2011.

+During his time as Minister of Defence, Oliart had to deal with the situation in the Armed Forces after the unsuccessful 1981 coup d'état, thwarted a new coup attempt in 1982, and oversaw Spain's entry into NATO.

 Early life

 Born on 29 July 1928 in Mérida, his father was Antonio Oliart Ruiz, a wealthy conservative who had fled Barcelona with the help of the socialist deputy Antonio Fernández Bolaño because of the repression that was unleashed against the rightists after the failure of the July 1936 coup in the Catalan capital.
 He first took refuge in Mérida, recently taken by Francisco Franco's troops.
 There, the commander of the Civil Guard, Manuel Gómez Cantos, was about to arrest him because he was convinced that he was a Catalan spy.
 Antonio Oliart managed to escape again and finally landed in Burgos, the capital of the rebellious Spain.

-He earned a Licentiate degree in Law at the University of Barcelona in 1950 and, three years later, in 1953, he joined the State Lawyers Corps, serving as such until 1965, when he was appointed Chief Administrative and Finance Officer of Renfe.
+He earned a Licentiate degree in Law at the University of Barcelona in 1950 and, three years later, in 1953, he joined the State Lawyers Corps, Following this, he married Carmen Delgado de Torres Florez, a member of a family that has been part of the economic and social elite since the 10th century, when her ancestors were already wealthy nobles at the court of Ordoño II, King of Asturias and León.
+The extensive Delgado de Torres family includes the Entrecanales, current owners of Acciona; the Gómez-Acebo family, aristocrats related to the royal family; and the Bustelo family, the maternal family of Leopoldo Calvo-Sotelo; among others.
+His wife's family connections partly explain some of the appointments and responsibilities that Oliart attained throughout his career.

+He served as State Lawyer until 1965, when he was appointed Chief Administrative and Finance Officer of Renfe.

 He was also member of the board of directors of the Banco Urquijo, Explosivos Río Tinto, Río Tinto Minera and Barral Editores.